 Scientific background

-Sex hormones, including androgens, estrogens, and progestins, establish and maintain a specific neuroendocrine milieu influencing brain structure and function throughout the life span.
-In rodents,1, 2, 3 and in nonhuman primates,3-6 various interventions including administration of sex hormones, castration, and ovariectomy resulted in behavioral changes such as in aggression, sexual behavior, grooming, and spatial ability,7, 8 as well as in brain morphology.9 In humans, the role for sex hormones has been documented in individual differences in childhood play patterns, aggression, cognitive abilities, and sociodevelopmental or psychiatric conditions such as autism, depression, schizophrenia,2, 10-13 and brain structure.14, 15 Sex hormones greatest effect on brain structure and function occurs during two sensitive periods in development: the first is during the prenatal and/or neonatal period, the second during the postnatal period.16, 17
+Sex hormones, including androgens, estrogens, and progestins, establish and maintain a specific neuroendocrine milieu influencing brain structure and function throughout life.
+In studies on rodents1, 2, 3 and nonhuman primates,3-6 various interventions, including administration of sex hormones, castration, and ovariectomy resulted in behavioral changes such as in aggression, sexual behavior, grooming, and spatial ability,7, 8 as well as changes in brain morphology.9 In humans, effects of sex hormones have been documented in individual differences in childhood play patterns, aggression, cognitive abilities, socio-developmental or psychiatric conditions such as autism, depression, schizophrenia,2, 10-13 and brain structure.14, 15 The greatest effect of sex hormones on brain structure and function occurs during two sensitive periods in development: the first is during the prenatal and/or neonatal period, and the second during the postnatal period.16, 17

 Prenatal hormones and the corpus callosum.
-Early exposure to sex hormones exerting a variety of cellular processes which, in turn, influence sexually dimorphic developing brain.18 Previous studies demonstrated the association between early hormonal levels and sexually dimorphic brain structures such as the amygdala and the hypothalamus;19; gray matter volume of specific brain regions;15 and the corpus callosum.14 Within this body of research, the corpus callosum (CC) has been the focus of research interest.
+Early exposure to sex hormones triggers a variety of cellular processes which, in turn, influence the sexually dimorphic developing brain.18 Previous studies have demonstrated the association between early hormonal levels and sexually dimorphic brain structures such as the amygdala and the hypothalamus;19; gray matter volume of specific brain regions;15 and the corpus callosum.14 Within this body of research, the corpus callosum (CC) has been the focus of research interest.
 The CC is the largest white matter tract and main interhemispheric commissure,20, 21 and it is thought to contribute to the lateralization of brain function.22.
-Non human species studies provided evidence as for the sexually dimorphic CC in size and structure.23, 24 Human studies have also demonstrated sex differences in the CC among adults,25 children,14 and fetuses,26 whereas others failed to support these findings.20 The extensive research conducted among adults usually show that women have larger CC than men.25 The role of prenatal sex hormones on CC size and structure has been scarcely study.
-Chura and colleagues14 studied the effects of fetal testosterone on the CC of 8-11- year old boys.
-They did not find association between fetal testosterone and CC size, however they did find that increased levels of fetal testosterone were related with increased rightward asymmetry of the CC.
+Animal studies have provided evidence of the sexually dimorphic CC in terms of its size and structure.23, 24 Some human studies have also demonstrated sex differences in the CC among adults,25 children,14 and fetuses,26 whereas others failed to support these findings.20 Much of the extensive research conducted among adults has shown that women generally have a larger CC than men.25 However, the role of prenatal sex hormones in determining CC size and structure has remained largely unexplored.
+Chura and colleagues14 investigated the effects of fetal testosterone on the CC of 8-11-year-old boys.
+They did not find an association between fetal testosterone and CC size; however, they did find that increased levels of fetal testosterone were related with increased rightward asymmetry of the CC.
 To the best of our knowledge, no studies in humans have directly tested the effects of prenatal hormones on the developing CC.
-Furthermore, given the findings as for the role of ovarian hormones in sexually dimorphic CC among non human species,27 the present study will further examine the role of estrogen and progesterone as well as testosterone in explaining individual differences in the size of the CC.
+Furthermore, given the findings on the role of ovarian hormones in the development of the sexually dimorphic CC among non-human species,27 the present study will further examine the role of estrogen and progesterone as well as testosterone in the development of individual differences in the size of the CC.

-Prenatal hormones and Cognitive abilities.
-It has been suggested that the sensitive periods in hormonal secretion are also associated with sex differences in cognitive abilities.28 Empirical work on the effects of hormones on cognitive abilities in the postnatal period has been widely documented, using hormones replacement, normal hormonal fluctuations, and individual differences in hormonal levels.28 The influence of hormones in the prenatal/neonatal period has also been widely studied.
-Evidence of cognitive differences resulting from prenatal/neonatal sex hormones levels comes from three main research directions: cognitive abilities of individuals with sex development disorders, the relations between somatic markers for prenatal hormone exposure and later cognitive abilities, and the relations between prenatal amniotic hormones and later cognitive abilities.29
+Prenatal hormones and cognitive abilities.
+It has been suggested that hormonal secretion during sensitive periods of development are also associated with sex differences in cognitive abilities.28 Empirical work on the effects of hormones on cognitive abilities in the postnatal period has been widely documented, using hormone replacement, normal hormonal fluctuations, and individual differences in hormonal levels.28 The influence of hormones in the prenatal/neonatal period has also been widely studied.
+Evidence of cognitive differences resulting from prenatal/neonatal sex hormone levels comes from three main areas of research: cognitive abilities of individuals with sex development disorders, the relations between somatic markers for prenatal hormone exposure and later cognitive abilities, and the relationship between prenatal amniotic hormones and later cognitive abilities.29